evrythng/evrythng-scan.js/README.md

 #### threshold
 Type: `Integer` Default: `0` Range: `0..99`

-If `type` is set to `objpic`, you can set an additional parameter to decide whether you want the response to contain only the best result or a list of matching results ordered by descending score (which is a percentage).
+You can set an additional parameter to decide whether you want the response to contain only the best result or a list of matching results ordered by descending score (which is a percentage).
 The value specified in the `threshold` parameter is used to specify what deviation from the strongest score other items may be within in order to be included in the response.

-Example: image recognition resulted in three matches:
+Example: recognition resulted in three matches:

 * Product_1, score: 80
 * Product_2, score: 70